 If you’ve never baked with chamomile before, anticipate it being used similarly to how we bake with Earl Grey, Lavender, and other infusible herbs and leaves.
 The chamomile flavor is mild but noticeable and lends an almost floral flavor to these otherwise ordinary breakfast scones.
 The dough here is a butter and cream based dough that comes together quickly and is irresistible.
 I’m always a fan of dough but I definitely took more than my fair share when making these.
 Perfectly sweet, lightly scented, and intensely buttery, these blueberry scones are serious breakfast business that you’ll want in your life ASAP.

 If you’re unsure about using the chamomile, take heart, because I have found it to be totally optional.
 These blueberry scones are ridiculous delish all on their own, so feel free to skip the tea if you’d prefer.
 I baked several batches and froze the cooled scones for the future.
 My kids have enjoyed fresh-tasting breakfast scones nearly everyday these past few weeks, because they reheat well in the oven and crisp right back up like a dream.
 Truly, these blueberry scones are the weekend warriors your mornings have been waiting for.

-To round out the springtime must-bakes, I’ve assembled a list of favorite recipes from this site that are perfect for your weekend festivities.
-Whether you’re celebrating with family at home, potlucking at your local church, or making sweet nibbles for your kiddos, I’ve totally got you covered.
+To round out the springtime must-bakes, I’ve assembled a list of recipes perfect for your weekend festivities.
+Whether you’re celebrating with family, friends, or kiddos, I’ve totally got you covered.
 Just pick a favorite below and then check out the direct links to the recipes!
 If you’re in need of more seasonal baked goods, check out Marcella’s book and bake away.
 I really think you’ll enjoy it!
 Happy Easter weekend!Print